-“The Last Kaiser”, the life of Kaiser Wilhelm II, grandson of Queen Victoria and Emperor of the German Reich from 1888 until 1918.
-Wilhelm fled to the Netherlands in the last days of the World War I and, in spite of intense international pressure to extradite him as a war criminal, he abdicated and was allowed until strict conditions to live in exile in the Netherlands, where he died in 1941.
+“The Last Kaiser”, the life of Kaiser Wilhelm II, grandson of Queen Victoria and emperor of the German Reich from 1888 until 1918.
+Wilhelm fled to the Netherlands in the last days of the World War I and, in spite of intense international pressure to extradite him as a war criminal, he abdicated and was allowed under strict conditions to live in exile in the Netherlands, where he died in 1941.

-Original Broadcast: November 1998
+Broadcast: November 11, 1998

-John Rohl, British author of several biographical volumes on Kaiser Wilhelm
+- John Rohl, British author of several biographical volumes on Kaiser Wilhelm

-Wolfgang J. Mommsen, prominent German historian
+- Wolfgang J. Mommsen, prominent German historian

 - Dick Veroen, Curator-Director of Huis Doorn, the former estate where the Kaiser lived until his death in 1941 and where he is buried.
 Now a museum, Huis Doorn has preserved the interiors as they were during Wilhelm’s life, as well as his belongings, including his extravagant uniforms and valuable art collections.